incisrdg/BB510-610_fall_2025/README.md

 Anaconda: https://www.anaconda.com/download
 Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install

 ✅ Please sign up for Colab with your Google account.
-You will need Colab to run structure predictions using AF2, AF3 implementations, and BioEmu.
-Colab can also be used to run scripts in weeks 10 and 11 (suggested).
+You will need Colab to run structure predictions using AF2, AF3-implementations, and BioEmu.
+Colab can also be used to run scripts in weeks 10 and 11.

 ColabFold: https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb